Update – January 2021

-As we enter a new period of increased restrictions we know that many of our patients will be worried about what this means for their routine and urgent medical care.
+As you will be aware there are now high levels of coronavirus nationally including in Merton.
+In these unprecedented times we know that many of our patients will be worried about what this means for their routine and urgent medical care.

 We are here for you on the phone, on line, by video and in person.

 Our whole team are here for you and will stay here for you.
 If you need us please go online or contact us by phone (see further information on how to access our services below.